What is Payments Direction?

 • support competition and innovation to give Kiwi more choice in payments.

-The PMP also identifies a range of capability building blocks that will be required to modernise Aotearoa’s payments ecosystem.
+The PMP also identifies a range of capability building blocks that will be required to modernise the payments ecosystem across Aotearoa.
 Each of these building blocks has the potential to address current or emerging limitations in the payments ecosystem and play an important part in delivering a vibrant and dynamic future payments ecosystem.

 365-day service availability (Completed)

 This workstream considered an extension to the availability of payment systems to allow payments, for example direct credits or bill payments, to be made and received 365 days of the year.
-This workstream has now been completed with the successful transition of the industry to 365-day payments.
+This workstream was completed in 2023 with the successful transition of the industry to 365-day payments.

 Why are we doing this work?